plone/plone.app.robotframework/docs/source/index.rst

 Old tutorials
 -------------

-.. note:: While these tutorials are still useful for gettings started with Robot Framework testing for Plone, these may contain outdated instructions!
+.. note:: While these tutorials are still useful for getting started with Robot Framework testing for Plone, these may contain outdated instructions!

 .. toctree::